Gary Lineker: Personal life

-Lineker married Michelle Cockayne in 1986.
-In May 2006, Cockayne filed for divorce on the grounds of her husband's alleged "unreasonable behaviour", with documents submitted to the court claiming that Lineker's actions in their marriage had caused her "stress and anxiety".
-Lineker and she have four sons; George, Harry, Tobias and Angus.
+Lineker married Michelle Cockayne in July 1986, in Knighton, Leicester.
+They have four sons.
+In May 2006, Cockayne filed for divorce on the grounds of Lineker's alleged "unreasonable behaviour", with documents submitted to the court claiming that his actions in their marriage had caused her "stress and anxiety".
 The couple subsequently stated that the situation was amicable.

-In November 1991, George, Lineker's eldest son, survived a rare form of leukaemia whilst he was a baby, and was treated at Great Ormond Street Hospital in London.
+In November 1991, Lineker's eldest son survived a rare form of leukaemia whilst he was a baby, and was treated at Great Ormond Street Hospital in London.
 Lineker now supports children's cancer charity CLIC Sargent and has appeared in promotional clips encouraging people to give blood.
 Lineker has been actively involved with other cancer charities such as Leukaemia Busters, where between 1994 and 2005 Gary and Michelle were the charity's patrons.
 He has also been involved with the Fight for Life and Cancer Research UK charities.

 Lineker was made a freeman of the City of Leicester in 1995 and he has been referred to as "Leicester's favourite son".

 In October 2002, Lineker backed a £5 million bid to rescue his former club Leicester City, which had recently gone into administration, describing his involvement as "charity" rather than an "ego trip".
 He stated that he would invest a six-figure sum and that other members of his consortium would invest a similar amount.
 Lineker met with fans' groups to persuade them to try and raise money to rescue his former club.
 The club was eventually saved from liquidation.
-He is now honorary Vice President of Leicester City F.C.
+He is now honorary Vice President of Leicester City.

 Lineker married Danielle Bux on 2 September 2009, in Ravello, Italy.
 On 13 January 2016, Lineker and Bux announced they were divorcing, after six years of marriage, the reason given being Gary not wanting more children.